 Keith brings a wide range of regional knowledge and experience to the role of VP of Community Impact.
 Keith shifted internal roles at United Way of Elkhart County in the Spring of 2017 from his former position of Northern Regional Director for the Indiana Nonprofit Resource Network.
 Previously, he was Director of Community Impact at United Way of St. Joseph County.
 His current responsibilities include volunteer recruitment, training and development, marketing, public policy analysis, community relations, educational seminars and event planning.
 He completed the University of Notre Dame Executive Development and Harwood Institute for Public Innovation coursework and has extensive experience in facilitation, strategic planning, and nonprofit consulting.

 Keith serves on the board of Awake & Alive, a Goshen nonprofit organization that funds educational opportunities for families in Ethiopia.
 He helped start the organization, built revenue streams and board capacity, and created impact.
-Awake & Alive now serves over 100 children and their families through education and family empowerment.
+Awake & Alive now provides education and financial empowerment opportunities for over 100 Ethiopian mothers and children.

 Ashley is bi-lingual and has a multi-cultural background with for-profit companies and the US government.
 Her most recent undertaking was a double master’s program in Barcelona, Spain where she received degrees in International Business and an MBA.
 Previously Ashley volunteered in the Peace Corps in Peru to facilitate Community Economic Development from 2014-2016.
 Before joining the Peace Corps, Ashley utilized her Bachelor’s in Public Relations and her Graduate Gemology degree while working in the jewelry industry for 12 years on both the retail and manufacturing sides.

-As Campaign Relationship Manager, Ashley is responsible for the tracking, development, and maintenance of fundraising relationships.
+As Director of Development, Ashley is responsible for the tracking, development, and maintenance of fundraising relationships.

 Ashley is happily living in Indiana and reacquainting herself with Hoosier treasures such as whoopie pies.